-The End of Life Care (EOLC) Integrator provides development support and upfront investment to support the development and delivery of improved community-based end of life care services.
+The End of Life Care Integrator (EOLCI) provides development support and upfront investment to support the development, delivery and sustainability of community-based end of life care services.

-Each patient at the end of life should be supported to die well and in their place of choice, but currently there are challenges in delivering care that is well planned and tailored to patient’s needs.
-Evidence suggests that community services can deliver better experiences for people at the end of life and prevent costly, avoidable hospital care.
+Everyone should be supported to die well, but currently there are challenges in delivering care that is well planned and tailored to patients’ needs.
+Evidence suggests that community services can deliver better experiences for people at the end of life, and their families, and prevent costly and unnecessary hospital care.

-The EOLC Integrator is working with a number of health and social care partners, including Clinical Commissioning Groups (CCGs), across England to establish social investment models which will drive improvements in end of life care and deliver better use of system resources.
+The EOLCI is working with multiple health and social care partners, including Clinical Commissioning Groups (CCGs), across England to establish social investment models which will drive improvements in end of life care and deliver better use of system resources.